Are You Related to the McCormacks?

 Tallarook house interior

 The second McCormack to be settled along the Goulburn River, was John Jnr.
-That property, acquired in 1886, called Balham Hill, was near Molesworth.
-John also became a councillor, for Yea Shire.
+His property, acquired in 1886, called Balham Hill, was near Molesworth.
+He also became a councillor, for Yea Shire.

 Balham Hill: